 Some of our couples are looking for the iconic "Hawaii" elements, like Diamond Head or palm trees.
 However, you won't find them at Sherwood Forest Beach.
 You may want to check out Magic Island and Waialae Beach to see if those locations offer more of the look you want.

 Sherwood Forest does have its share of iconic features.
 For any island local, seeing the Mokulua Islands (the Moks) or Manana (Rabbit Island) in pictures are clear indicators of an East Side beach, and these islands add a special touch to the wedding photos.

-If you’re driving yourselves, it's a very easy and scenic route from Waikiki.
+If you’re driving yourselves to Sherwood, it's a very easy and scenic route from Waikiki.
 You get on the freeway (which is the first 5-10 minutes of your drive), drive around the East Side of the island, and make a right into Sherwood Forest.

-Alternatively, you could cut across the Pali Highway, but the route east is more scenic, easier to navigate, and has fewer traffic issues (see link in above paragraph).
+Alternatively, you could cut across the Pali Highway, but the route east is more scenic, easier to navigate, and has fewer traffic issues.

 There are two main parking lots at this location.
 We take you to the "left" or "first" parking lot as this area of the beach is less populated.
 From the parking lot, there is a paved walkway that slopes a bit downward to get to the beach level.

 It's about a 2-3 minute walk to get from the parking lot the actual ceremony site on the beach.
 If you have any guests that have trouble walking for several minutes or navigating uneven terrain (grass, fallen branches, and sand), this may not be ideal for them.

 We highly recommend flat footwear.
 If you want a barefoot beach ceremony, it’s a comfortable option once you get to the soft sand, but make sure you have suitable footwear to navigate the forest.